 11th and 12th grade students are eligible to participate in Dual Enrollment.
-10th grade students are eligible if they take the SAT and score a 1200 or the ACT and score a 26.
-9th grade students are not eligible to take Dual Enrollment Courses.
+10th grade students may also be eligible if they achieve a score of 1200 or higher on the SAT, a 26 or higher on the ACT, or choose to pursue a career technical area at a technical college.
+Ninth grade students are not eligible for Dual Enrollment.

 For an informational presentation on Dual Enrollment from our counseling department, please click here.
 This page also has a presentation on the Advanced Placement (AP) program.